mackenziewritescode/calculator/README.md

 If you want to run it locally: clone the repository, run `npm install` and then `npm run start`.

 As hinted in the project itself, this isn't your average calculator app.
 What makes this one different?
-First, let's consider how your average calculator works, like the one found on any iPhone.
+First, let's consider how a basic calculator works, like the one found on any iPhone.

 After you've entered your first number, you follow it up with an operator (+, - ,* , /, =, etc.).
 That number is then stored as the first argument `Arg1`, and the operator `Op` is stored as well.
 For this example, let's say the operator is "+".
 Up until this point, the display only shows `Arg1`.